I’m Kasi. I created The Peahen to tell you the truth about fashion and feature the brands doing things better.

 What is a Peahen?

 A Peahen is a name for a female peacock.
 ‘Peafowl,’ the official name for peacocks and peahens, flip traditional gender roles on their head.
 When you think of Peafowl, an image of the male probably pops into your head first.
 With that distinctive display of feathers, why wouldn’t it?
 These feathers work to the peacock’s advantage, helping him attract the more subtle peahen – who is brown like the earth.
-He does the courting, she does the choosing.
+He does the flaunting, she does the choosing.

-There is so much power in this gender role reversal.
-The peahen gets to set her own path.
-Where a Peacocks flaunts, a peahen considers.
+There’s a lot of power in this gender role reversal.
+The peahen gets to set her own, considered path.

 Why is this relevant?
 Because I see the same parallel in fashion.
 Where a mainstream consumer follows trends, a conscious consumer asks questions.
 They make the decision instead of letting the decision pick them, just like the choosy Peahen.
 But questioning what you buy doesn’t mean you have to give up fashion entirely.
 It just means buying in a more informed way.

-Fashion is a $1.2 trillion global industry and, until recently, we’ve struggled to anchor it in deeper meaning.
-The entire process – designing, manufacturing, shopping, styling, dressing – should be celebrated as a form of self-expression.
-But as modern consumers, we’re also evolving to demand more from our fashion.
-We want it to reflect our personal standards.
+Fashion is a $1.2 trillion global industry that employes 1/6 of the world’s population, most of whom are women.
+So, cast it aside as frivolous if you will, but the numbers show just how many lives it touches.
+As modern consumers, we’re evolving to demand more.
+We want fashion to reflect our personal standards.
 We want it to be made to last.
 We want it to support, not hurt, makers.
 We want it to respect the earth.

 If you’re new, these are good posts to get you started: